Chidera0001/subtrack-saas-tracker/README.md

 **Why SubTrack?** In today's digital landscape, it's easy to lose track of recurring subscriptions, leading to unexpected charges and budget overruns.
 SubTrack eliminates surprise billing by providing complete visibility into your subscription portfolio.

+## 🎥 Demo

+Watch SubTrack in action!
+Check out our [video demonstration](https://youtu.be/YXmaPUD9-LM) to see the application's features and user interface.

 ## ✨ Key Features

 -   **🔐 Secure Authentication** - Robust user registration and login system with JWT-based security